nuwave/lighthouse/docs/4.12/api-reference/directives.md

   Reference to a function that receives the decoded `id` and returns a result.
   Consists of two parts: a class name and a method name, seperated by an `@` symbol.
   If you pass only a class name, the method name defaults to `__invoke`.

+  Mutually exclusive with the `model` argument.
   """
   resolver: String

   """
   Specify the class name of the model to use.
   This is only needed when the default model detection does not work.

+  Mutually exclusive with the `model` argument.
   """
   model: String
 ) on OBJECT